mentalisttraceur/errnoname/README.md

 # `errnoname` - The `errno` Name Library

-`errnoname` is a C library that provides a way to get the symbolic name for each `errno` integer value.
+`errnoname` is a C library that lets us get the symbolic name for each `errno` integer value.

 # Usage